abhyaasa/app/dev-notes.md

 ### Shell scripts

 - `g ALIAS` is a shortcut for invoking via `gulp cmd` the script associated with `ALIAS` in the `cmdAliases` dictionary defined early in `gulpfile.js`.
+- `tidylint.py` provides a custom interface to the `tidy` html/xml linter.
 - `scripts/setup.sh` installs local dependencies.
 - `scripts/term.sh` is used by `gulp itest`.
 - `scripts/scapp.sh` creates shallow clone of the app.